Chaoyi-Lu/ZINB_SBM/Simulation_Study_Application.md

 SS1_ZINBSBM_N75_K3_Fixed_K3_T40000_1_SummarizedProbObs0Missing0
 ```

-All the well agreements shown above bring stronger confidence of the applications of the further inference conditional on the summarized clustering.
+All the good agreements shown above bring stronger confidence of the applications of the further inference conditional on the summarized clustering.

 ### 1.2 SS1 ZIP-SBM Implementations

-The implementations of the Gibbs sampler for ZIP-SBM is similar to those of the ZINB-SBM.
+The implementations of the Gibbs sampler for ZIP-SBM are similar to those of the ZINB-SBM.
 Here we leverage the function `Directed_ZIPSBM_Gibbs()` provided in the source code file for the implementations and the function `Directed_ZIPSBM_Gibbs_FixedZ()` is the corresponding Gibbs sampler with the clustering fixed.
-The prior distribution for the parameter $\lambda$ of the Poisson embeding is set as the gamma distribution $\lambda \sim \text{Ga}(1,1)$ and all other settings are the same as those of the ZINB-SBM cases.
+The prior distribution for the parameter $\lambda$ of the Poisson embedding is set as the gamma distribution $\lambda \sim \text{Ga}(1,1)$ and all other settings are the same as those of the ZINB-SBM cases.
 The implementations can be applied by the code:

 ```r